Globally the COVID-19 pandemic has had a significant impact on retail stores, and in many countries these businesses are facing lockdowns.

 9. Rethink Your Platform Strategy

 You have had many historical reasons to build clients’ projects on your own platform or on top of earlier vendor’s platforms.
 Many things might have changed in recent years.
-Some software houses started with smaller and easier projects and moved to specially tailored and integrated solutions.
+Some software development agencies started with smaller and easier projects and moved to specially tailored and integrated solutions.
 Some moved from wide custom development to configuration and extensions of out-of-the-box SaaS solutions.

 Use this crisis as an opportunity to rethink your short-term and long-term business strategy and pick the right vendor partner.
 There are many great solutions on both sides of the market.
 Shopify, Bigcommerce, Shopware, as well as Spryker and Shopsys make up some of the bigger players.